Fox6935/patreon-text-to-epub-bot/README.md

 ## Dependencies
 - `discord.py`: For Discord bot functionality.
-- `selenium`: For web scraping Patreon content.
+- `undetected_chromedriver`: For stealthy web scraping of Patreon content.
 - `beautifulsoup4`: For parsing HTML content.
 - `ebooklib`: For generating EPUB files.

 ## Troubleshooting
-- **Browser Not Opening**: Ensure `geckodriver` is installed and in your PATH, and Firefox is installed.
+- **Browser Not Opening**: Ensure Chrome is installed in a default location.
+Check logs for ChromeDriver errors.
-- **Invalid Cookies**: If chapters fail to load, verify that `cookies.json` contains valid Patreon cookies.
-Update cookies by re-exporting them from Firefox.
+- **Invalid Cookies**: If chapters fail to load, verify `cookies.json` contains valid Patreon cookies.
+Update by re-exporting from Chrome.
 - **Network Issues**: The bot retries failed requests three times with a 2-second delay.
 Check logs (`INFO`, `WARNING`, `ERROR`) for details.
 - **File Size Limits**: Discord has an 8MB file upload limit (25MB/100MB for boosted servers).
 Large EPUBs may fail to upload.
+- **Heartbeat Blocked**: Threading ensures Selenium doesn’t block the Discord event loop; verify no delays in logs.

 ## Logging
 The bot logs activity to the console: